yardimli/llm-prompt-builder/README.md

-# llm-php-helper
+# llm-prompt-builder
-PHP Tool for Building Targeted Prompts for LLM (Large Language Model) Code Assistance
+LLM Prompt Builder - A NodeJS and PHP Tool to help query LLM's like ChatGPT and Claude for help with writing code.

 ### Screenshots